drmatin/year-to-days/README.md

 # year-to-days
-you can Enter your age (year , month , day) , and it tells you how many days you lived! \n Just a very small exercise with Python!
+you can Enter your age (year , month , day) , and it tells you how many days you lived!
+Just a very small exercise with Python!